bedaisynic/to-do-list/README.md

 ## How to generate HTML file

-Once your email is created by MJML, make sure to manually generate an HTML file with the same name as MJML’s, and put it in the same folder.
+Once your email in MJML is created, make sure to generate a corrsponding HTML file with the same file name, and put it under the same directory.
 You can either generate it by the desktop app or export it from your IDE.

 For example:

-If you edit `subscription_paid.mjml` file in MJML editor, you can click `Export to HTML file` button on the top right corner to make the file.
+If you want to generate `subscription_paid.html` in MJML editor(desktop app), you can click `Export to HTML file` button on the top right corner to generate the file.

-If you modify `subscription_paid.mjml` in Visual Studio, then you can type `Command Shift P` to choose `Export HTML` to produce the file.
+If you want to generate `subscription_paid.html` in Visual Studio, then you can type `Command Shift P` to choose `Export HTML` to export the file.

-The structure of the folder will be like this:
+In this example, the folder will look something similar to this:

 ```html
 _head.mjml